willcosgrove/cartman/README.md

 - `find(Product)` - This will return the `Item` object that represents the object passed in.
 It works like `contains?` and uses class, and id.
 It only works if the `:id` and `:type` keys are set in the item's data hash.
 - `items` - this returns a magic array of all the items.
 I call it magic because you can call on it:
   - `each_with_object` - which will act like a regular `each` call, but the block will yield the `Item` and the object it represents by using the `:type` and `:id` keys.
+- `total` - will sum all of the `cost` return values of all of the items in the cart.
+For this to work, the `:unit_cost` and `:quantity` fields need to be set for all items.
 - `count` - which will give you the total number of items in the cart.
 Faster than `cart.items.size` because it doesn't load all of the item data from redis.
 - `quantity` - which will return the total quantity of all the items.
 The quantity field is set in the config block, by default it's `:quantity`
 - `ttl` - will tell you how many seconds until the cart expires.
 It will return -1 if the cart will never expire.